puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 For feature development + bug reporting:

  - A Git Issue should exist or be created per feature or Bug
- - Repositary should be forked and any changes made by way of PR to the Main Branch
+ - Repository should be forked and any changes made by way of PR to the Main Branch
- - PRS should aways reference a git issue
+ - PRS should always reference a git issue